arcus-azure/arcus.messaging/docs/features/tcp-health-probe.md

 # TCP Health probe

-A `BackgroundService` can be added to the <span>ASP.NET</span> hosted services to expose a TCP health endpoint that allows a runtime to periodically check the liveness/readiness of the host.
+We provide a TCP health probe endpoint that allows a runtime to periodically check the liveness/readiness of the host based on the .NET Core health approach.

 ## Installation